xenon-middleware/xenon-tutorial/source/tutorial.rst

 Not to worry though, we can use ``xenon scheduler slurm wait`` to wait for jobs to finish.
 In order to make this work, we do need to capture the identifier for a specific job, otherwise we don't know what to wait for.

-Adapt the script as follows:
+Adapt the script as follows and run it:

 .. tabs::